 With EPA relegated in 1994 and Pezoporikos struggling in mid-table, the decision was made to create one club out of the two under-achieving stalwarts: AEK Larnaca.

 This municipal stadium had replaced the old centrally located GSZ in 1983.
 It next saw dramatic action in 2004, with AEK’s cup run, overcoming Nicosia sides Omonia and Olympiakos by the narrowest of margins.
-AEK claimed their first and so far only Cypriot Cup thanks to a 90th-minute winner by defender Makis Papaioannou.
+AEK claimed their first Cypriot Cup thanks to a 90th-minute winner by defender Makis Papaioannou.

 In the league, AEK continued to miss out on Europe then hit poor form in 2008-09 and were relegated.
 Bouncing back at the first attempt, the club signed former Dutch international Jordi Cruyff as sports director, who brought with him from Valletta compatriot coach Ton Caanen.
 The pair had also worked together at Metalurh Donetsk.

 Achieving fourth place in 2011, the pair then took AEK on the club’s greatest European odyssey to date.
 On a memorable night in Larnaca, a brace of penalties from former Utrecht midfielder Gregoor van Dijk put paid to Euro veterans Rosenborg Trondheim and sent AEK to the group stage of the Europa League.
 Draws with Schalke and Steaua Bucharest gave the final table a reasonable appearance.

 After the Dutch exodus of 2012 came the Spanish invasion of 2014.
 A former journeyman right-back in the Catalan leagues, Xavier Roca had been appointed director of football at AEK.
 Roca hired his former Barcelona B team-mate Thomas Christiansen as head coach, and the Hispano-Dane brought in half-a-dozen experienced players from Spain.